Single Track Club

 Prizegiving (U19 and Elite) 4.45

-For more information on the Living Springs event, please contact Rebekah or Craig on 03 322 7886 or email xc@paradise.net.nz.
+For more information on the Living Springs event, please contact Rebekah or Craig on 03 322 7886 03 322 7886 03 322 7886 or email rebekah@singletrack.org.nz .
+We would love to hear from people who would like to help set up, pack down or marshal.

 Proudly Supported by